jinghuazhao/GWAS-course/DATA.md

 [OMIM](http://www.omim.org/) is an online catalog of human genes and genetic disorders.

-## Integration of expression and methylation data
+## Integration of expression, methylation and protein data

 [Gene ontology](http://www.geneontology.org/) provides controlled vocabularies of defined terms representing gene product properties.
 These cover three domains: Cellular Component, the parts of a cell or its extracellular environment; Molecular Function, the elemental activities of a gene product at the molecular level, such as binding or catalysis; and Biological Process, operations or sets of molecular events with a defined beginning and end, pertinent to the functioning of integrated living units: cells, tissues, organs, and organisms.

 [GTEx](https://gtexportal.org/home/) provides a platform to study human gene expression and regulation and its relationship to genetic variation.

 [ROADMAP and ENDCODE epigenomics data](http://egg2.wustl.edu/roadmap/web_portal/) has information for a total of 127 consolidated epigenomes.

+[STRING](https://string-db.org/) is dedicated to protein-protein interaction networks.

 ## Comparative genomics and animal models